 This station provides entry to bicycle lanes on Guerneville and Fulton roads; they lead to Santa Rosa's extensive system of paths and trails, which wend through both cityscape and countryside.
 Bike along Santa Rosa Creek, peddle out to popular Spring Lake Regional Park, or try one of many destinations.
 Get the official trail map.

 From the station, Peanuts lovers are only half a mile from the Charles M. Schulz Museum, which honors the beloved cartoonist and his Peanuts gang.
 You'll also find Snoopy's Home Ice; Snoopy's Gallery and Gift Shop; and the highly interactive Children's Museum of Sonoma County, dedicated to instilling a sense of wonder and teaching children (and their parents) about the arts, sciences, and the world around them.

 Downtown Santa Rosa

-Learn more about Santa Rosa's bike trails.
+Learn more about Santa Rosa's bike trails and Bikes on SMART.

-Written by Sonoma Insider Patricia Henley.
+Written by Sonoma Insider Suzie Rodriguez.